View MapView Map

 2Good Day Deli at Nano Nagle Place

 Sit on one of the nicest patios in the city at the Good Day Deli in Nano Nagle Place.
-Listen to birds sing from the treetops as you tuck into a yummy breakfast of summer berry pancakes, made with sustainable ingredients.
-The spiced carrot fritters are the highlight of the lunch menu.
-Served with beetroot hummus, coconut yoghurt and onion pickle, this is the perfect summer meal.
+Listen to birds sing from the treetops as you tuck into a yummy breakfast of poached pear pancakes, made with sustainable ingredients.
+Or treat yourself to the miso butter mushrooms, served with organic fried eggs, black garlic rayu and a pickled radish salad.

 The staff at Good Day Deli have a strong focus on protecting culture, heritage and the environment and they champion these through thoughtfully selected ingredients and displaying local artwork.
 Visit Nano Nagle Place afterwards and learn about one of Cork’s most beloved people.